lampajr/hyperfoil.github.io/docs/intro.md

 Generating load with single node stops scaling at certain point and you need to orchestrate the benchmark across a cluster of nodes.
 Simple command-line tools usually ignore this completely (you're supposed to start them, gather and merge the data in a bash scripts).
 Other tools use open-core model with the clustering part being a paid/proprietary option.
 There are frameworks that have clustering built in as well.

-Hyperfoil uses master-slave model with Vert.x Event bus as the clustering middleware.
+Hyperfoil uses leader-follower model with Vert.x Event bus as the clustering middleware.
 While running from single VM is possible (and [quite easy]({{ "/quickstart/quickstart1.html" | absolute_url }})) as well, the design is distributed by default.

 ## Accuracy